-Apple Magic Mouse vs. Magic Mouse 2 – Differences and Compatibility
+Apple Magic Mouse Vs. Magic Mouse 2 - differences and compatibility

-photo of author
+Photo of author

 Update:

-• Two-finger left-right swipe for full-screen applications
+• Swipe left-right with two fingers for full-screen applications;

 Magic Mouse 2 System Settings